Brazil Office

 DRCLAS Faculty Grants

-The Faculty Grants program offer Harvard faculty funding support in a variety of capacities including individual and collaborative research, course-based field trips, curriculum development, research conferences, and more.
-Additionally the program seeks nominations for the annual Haddad Distinguished Lecture.
+The Faculty Grants program provides Harvard faculty with funding support for a range of activities, including individual and collaborative research, course-based field trips, curriculum development, research conferences, and more.
+The program also invites nominations for the annual Haddad Distinguished Lecture.

 Support in Brazil